grafana/k6exec/README.md

 ### Prerequisites

-k6exec tries to provide the appropriate k6 executable after detecting the extension dependencies.
-This can be done using a build service or a native builder.
+k6exec tries to provide the appropriate k6 executable after detecting the extension dependencies using a build service.

 #### Build Service